Xbox Wireless Controller: Models

+Base model

 Original version (2013)

-The original controller launched with the Xbox One console in November 2013 was black, with colored face buttons.
+The original controller (model 1537) launched with the Xbox One console in November 2013 was black, with colored face buttons.
 A commemorative white variant was issued to Microsoft employees at launch, but was not available to the public until almost a year later, initially bundled with a matching white console and Sunset Overdrive.

 First revision (2015)

 On June 9, 2015, Microsoft unveiled a revised version of the standard controller, with model 1697.
 Its shoulder buttons were redesigned for improved responsiveness, a 3.5 mm headphone jack was added near the controller's expansion port, and support for wireless firmware updates was added.

-Externally, few changes were made; the main distinguishing feature of the 2015 revision (Model 1697) compared with the original (Model 1537) is the presence of the headphone jack on the bottom of the controller.

 Second revision (2016)

 A second revision of the controller, model 1708, was introduced alongside the Xbox One S, an updated model of the Xbox One console unveiled in June 2016.
 It features textured grips, and additionally supports Bluetooth for use with compatible PCs and mobile devices.
 Users can also custom-order this controller revision via the "Xbox Design Lab" service, with their choice of colors, and an optional inscription of their Xbox Live screen name for an additional fee.

 The second revision can be distinguished from prior revisions by the color and texture of the plastic surrounding the lit Xbox/guide button.
-Prior controller models (1537 and 1697) have a separate piece of black glossy plastic, with the Model 1698 "Elite" also having a separate piece in black, dark red, or white.
-In the second revision (Model 1708) the front shell of the controller is a single piece, and the part surrounding the Xbox button now matches the texture and color of the controller.
+Prior controller models 1537 and 1697 have a separate piece of black glossy plastic, with the model 1698 "Elite" also having a separate piece in black, dark red, or white.
+In the second revision (model 1708) the front shell of the controller is a single piece, and the part surrounding the Xbox button now matches the texture and color of the controller.
 It has been made available in white, black, red, and blue colors, as well as other limited edition colors.